weaviate/weaviate-io/developers/integrations/cloud-hyperscalers/index.md

 ---
 title: Cloud Hyperscalers
 sidebar_position: 1
-image: og/integrations/home.jpg
 ---

-Cloud hyperscalers offer a variety of services and infrastructure for large-scale computing resources, storage, and more.
+Cloud hyperscalers offer a variety of services and infrastructure for large-scale computing and storage.

-Learn about how Weaviate integrates with:
+Learn about how Weaviate integrates with these hyperscalers:
 * [Amazon Web Services](/developers/integrations/cloud-hyperscalers/aws)
 * [Google Cloud Platform](/developers/integrations/cloud-hyperscalers/google)